tsmit291/tested-CRUD-routes-knex-excercise/README.md

 ## Objectives

-* Be able to write CRUD routes using TDD (Test Driven Development)
+* Be able to write nested CRUD routes using TDD (Test Driven Development)
 * Be able to write RESTful routes
 * Be able to write RESTful _nested_ routes
 * Be able to use knex with Postgres